Keeping up with Ketamine

 Originally published Nov.
 2017.
 Updated Oct.
 2018.
 Updated Jan 2020.

 Q: Recently, I have heard of ketamine (Ketalar®) being used for the treatment of depression or pain.
 Can ketamine be used for these indications, and are there any concerns for abuse?
 Does Aegis offer testing for ketamine?

 A: At this time, ketamine has not been approved by the Food and Drug Administration (FDA) for use in treatment-resistant depression or chronic pain, despite current off-label uses for both indications.
 Ongoing clinical trials have revealed rapid and substantial antidepressant effects following ketamine infusions.
 However, these effects are not sustained over a long period.
 While studies have demonstrated analgesic effects of ketamine, inconsistencies in dosing regimens and therapeutic responses have led to inconclusive results.
-Ketamine is currently available as an add-on test in urine.

 Ketamine is a noncompetitive N-methyl-D-aspartate (NMDA) receptor antagonist.
 It is FDA approved for the induction and maintenance of anesthesia.1 When used for this indication, ketamine induces a “dissociative anesthesia” characterized by involuntary movement and spontaneous breathing.2 At lower doses, ketamine provides pain relief without producing anesthesia.1 Ketamine is commercially available as an injectable solution.
 It can also be administered orally, topically, intranasally, and rectally.2,3